wormhole-foundation/wormhole/whitepapers/0015_notary.md

 Guardians can also intervene manually to release delayed messages, or disable the Notary entirely which would prevent the delay from occurring even if the Transfer Verifier continues to yield incorrect verification states.

 ### State Consistency
-Each guardian maintains its own Notary state independently.
-While this provides resilience against single points of failure, it means guardians might have slightly different views of delayed/blackholed messages.
+Each Guardian maintains its own Notary state independently.
+While this provides resilience against single points of failure, it means Guardians might have slightly different views of delayed/blackholed messages.

 ### Manual Override Risks
 The ability to manually manage delayed and blackholed messages provides operational flexibility but also introduces the risk of human error or malicious operator behavior.